EOSIO/eosio.forum/README.md

 The purpose of this contract is to support the EOS Referendum system by storing proposals and their related votes in-RAM in the blockchain's state.

-It's also possible to created related posts and statuses but they are however not stored in-RAM in the blockchain's state.
+It's also possible to create related posts and statuses, but they are not stored in-RAM in the blockchain's state.
 It allows authenticated messages to go through, where they are visible in the transaction history of the chain.
-Off-chain tools are needed to sort, display, aggregate and report on the outputs of the post and status actions.
+Off-chain tools are needed to sort, display, aggregate, and report on the outputs of the post and status actions.

 ### Lifecycle

-The `proposal` action is first called providing the proposer's account, proposal's name (its id among all other proposals), proposal's title, a JSON string for extra metadata (specification not defined yet) that can be left empty for now and a expiration date (must be no later than 6 months in the future).
+The `propose` action is first called providing the proposer's account, proposal's name (its id among all other proposals), proposal's title, a JSON string for extra metadata (specification not defined yet) that can be left empty, and an expiration date (must be no later than 6 months in the future).

 Once the proposal has been created, people can start to vote on it via the `vote` action.
-The vote action is called using the voter's account, proposal's name, vote's value (`0` for negative vote and `1` for a positive vote) and a JSON string for extra metadata (specification not defined yet), can be left empty for now.
+The vote action is called using the voter's account, proposal's name, vote's value (`0` for negative vote and `1` for a positive vote) and a JSON string for extra metadata (specification not defined yet), which can be left empty.

 A vote overwrites any previous value if present.
 That means that if you voted initially with a vote value of `0` (negative vote) and you perform a second `vote` action on the same proposal this time with a value of `1` (positive vote), your current vote for the proposal is now `1`.

 There is no decay once you have voted.
-Once you vote, it does not change nor removed until you either `unvote` or the proposal is cleaned up.
+Once you vote, it does not change, nor is it removed until you either call `unvote`, or the proposal has been cleaned up by the `clnproposal` action.

-Once a vote has been casted, a user can remove its vote via the `unvote` action.
+Once a vote has been cast, a user can remove its vote via the `unvote` action.
 The `unvote` action is called using the voter's account and proposal's name.
-An `unvote` action completely remove your vote not making it count anymore in the proposal and clears the RAM usage associated with your vote.
+An `unvote` action completely removes your vote from the proposal and clears the RAM usage associated to that vote.

-While a proposal is still active, a proposer can decide to manually expires it by calling `expire` action which receives as its only argument the `proposal_name`.
+While a proposal is still active a proposer can decide to manually expire it by calling the `expire` action which receives as its only argument the `proposal_name`.
-This makes the proposal expired right now instead of waiting for its expiration date to be reached.
+This amends the proposal's `expires_at` field to the current time instead of waiting for its original expiration date to be reached.

-Once a proposal is expired (be it manually or automatically if it passed its expiration date), the proposal enters a 3 days freeze period.
-Within this freeze period, the proposal is mostly locked and nothing can happen on it (no vote changes, no vote removal (`unvote`) and no clean up).
+Once a proposal is expired (be it manually or automatically if it passed its expiration date), the proposal enters a 3 day freeze period.
+Within this freeze period, the proposal is locked and no actions can be called on it (no vote changes, no vote removal (`unvote`) and no clean up).
+This is to allow a period where multiple tools can query the results for cross-verification.
 Once a proposal has ended its freeze period, it's now possible to clean it via the `clnproposal` action.
-The `clnproposal` action receives the `proposal_name` and a `max_count` value.
-Clean is done in batch, each batch removing an amount of votes on the proposal (received via `max_count` variable).
+The `clnproposal` action receives the `proposal_name` and a `max_count` value. `clnproposal` is done in batch, each batch removing an amount of votes on the proposal (received via the `max_count` variable).
 Once all votes are removed on a proposal, the proposal itself is removed.

 The clean proposal effectively reclaims all RAM consumed for votes and for the proposal itself.
 The RAM is thus given back to voters (for their votes) and to the proposer (for the proposal).

-The clean proposal can be called by anybody, there is no restrictions here.
-It's ok since only expired proposals not within their freeze period can be cleaned up.
+The `clnproposal` action can be called by anybody, there are no restrictions.
+There is no risk since only expired proposals that have passed their freeze period can be cleaned.
 Thus, no issues can arise by cleaning proposals.

 ### Development